2023 New South Wales state election: Newspaper endorsements

 In the lead-up to elections, many newspapers publish editorial endorsements.
 The Coalition received support from several newspapers during the 2023 campaign which has been the case since the 2011 election.
 Nine Entertainment's Sydney Morning Herald endorsed the Coalition, stating that they believed the Coalition leader, Dominic Perrottet, should be given the opportunity to demonstrate his abilities to the people of NSW.
 The Daily Telegraph did not publish an editorial, but one of its columnists, Vikki Campion, warned that a Labor victory could result in "wasted money and efforts on feasibility studies, planning, and designs for safer roads and better dams."
 The Australian and The Australian Financial Review, both national mastheads, also endorsed the Coalition, with the latter citing their belief that the Coalition offered the best chance for getting "New South Wales through the national economic downturn and into a new phase of growth."
-Meanwhile, the Illawarra Mercury did not explicitly endorse a party but emphasised to readers, "there's a very real chance of a change of government on Saturday, and you might want to play your part."
+Meanwhile, the Illawarra Mercury did not explicitly endorse a party but emphasised to readers that "there's a very real chance of a change of government on Saturday, and you might want to play your part."